magnet7913/Data-Analysis-Projects/8 Weeks SQL Challenge/Case Study 6 - Clique Bait/B. Product Funnel Analysis.md

     What is the average conversion rate from view to cart add?
     What is the average conversion rate from cart add to purchase?

-- I adjust the previous query and add the 'final' cte to save time:
+- I adjusted the previous query and add the 'final' cte to save time:

 ```sql
 final AS (